 There are already a number of top-level ontologies in existence that are being used in just the way described here.
 For example, domain ontologies that comprise the Open Biomedical Ontologies (OBO) Consortium are now using Basic Formal Ontology (BFO) as the standard top-level ontology to assist in the integration of biomedical data and information derived from a variety of different sources.
 Other examples of top-level ontologies include the Descriptive Ontology for Linguistic and Cognitive Engineering (DOLCE) and the Standard Upper Merged Ontology (SUMO).
 We will provide a detailed introduction to BFO in chapters 5 and 6.
 One major advantage of the BFO framework is that over 130 public-domain ontologies, thus far primarily in the biological and biomedical domains, have been developed on the basis of BFO, so that the data annotated using terms derived from the BFO framework is orders of magnitude more comprehensive, both in terms of variety of domains and in terms of size of the datasets involved, than either DOLCE or SUMO.

 Both DOLCE and SUMO have their advantages, however.
 DOLCE is defined as a “Domain Ontology for Linguistic and Cognitive Engineer.”8 It is from the point of view of numbers of users a very successful upper-level ontology, and it has been applied in a number of projects in biology and social science.
 DOLCE and BFO in fact grew out of a common philosophical orientation, and thus BFO overlaps with parts of DOLCE’s top level.
 In contrast to BFO, which focuses on the universals in reality, DOLCE relies on an ontology of possible worlds, and thus includes in its coverage domain putative objects of mythology and fiction.
 SUMO, too, has proved to have considerable value as an upper-level ontology for certain purposes.9 It should be noted, however, that SUMO is not a top-level ontology in the sense that this term is used here.
 This is because it contains, for example, biological terms (“protein,” “crustacean,” “body-covering,” “fruit-Or-vegetable”), and this means that it cannot cleanly support the strategy of downward population that has proved so useful to scientists in the case of BFO.
+Table 2.1 provides a summary of the different meanings of the term ‘ontology’ that have been surveyed thus far.

 [Insert Table 2.1]